Home » Autism Health and Medical Info » Exploring Pica in Autism: Causes, Symptoms, and Management

-Exploring Pica in Autism: Causes, Symptoms, and Management
+Pica in Autism: Causes, Signs, and Management

-What is Pica?
+What is Pica in Autism?

 According to APA, pica is an eating disorder characterized by a constant craving for inedible substances like paint, hair, dirt, starch, and more.
 Although these items vary from person to person, most individuals with pica will still eat normal food items.